 Review your existing structure and decide on required changes.
 The next step in the process is to review, in detail, exactly what’s working (and what isn’t) in your current structure.
 Are your product teams too siloed?
 Do you have a C-suite who are overburdened and lacking time?
 Is there too much tension between dev and engineering?
 During hypergrowth is the best time to identify and act on these issues to help you alleviate the growing pains and futureproof success in years to come.

 Bring in your leadership team and get approval.
 Before you implement any changes, you should get buy-in from your leadership team.
 This is also a good opportunity for them to point out any problems you might have missed and give you a chance to massage the re-org strategy.

 Announce the re-organization well ahead of time in a reassuring way.
-Nobody really likes to hear the word ‘reshuffle’.
+Nobody really likes to hear the word ‘reshuffle.'
 Luckily, assuming you’re not laying anybody off, this is actually a positive step — so be sure to frame it that way.
-Give your whole team at least a month’s notice prior to making the changes, and communicate all of the shifts in detail, in writing.
+Give your whole team at least a month’s notice before making the changes, and communicate all of the shifts in detail, in writing.